 Arthritis is usually diagnosed by a vet and confirmed through x-rays.
 It is usually associated with age and wear and tear of the joints over time causing inflammation, pain and restricted mobility.
-Garlic for dogs and cats can help to care for arthritis symptoms.
+Garlic tablets for dogs can help to care for arthritis symptoms.
 Our two herbal medicines Garlic & Fenugreek Tablets and Green Releaf® Tablets given together are very effective in relieving the pain and reducing inflammation to make movement easier and your pet more comfortable.
 These are also a great combination for maintaining good general health in older dogs, so it’s a really good choice for elderly pets.
-Give these joint care supplements to your dog or cat regularly to boost their health and comfort as they age.
+Give these joint supplements to your dog or cat to boost their health and comfort as they age.

 A Bit of Support